+Dr. Garcia has always dedicated herself to community service and began her service in public office in 2001 when she was elected to the Dallas City Council to represent the residents of District 1.
 While serving on the Dallas City Council, Dr. Garcia was instrumental in steering a number of important public projects to completion, including securing critical funds for the Latino Cultural Center and spearheading the development of a new Animal Shelter and the Oak Cliff Cultural Center.
 Additionally, she worked with the Environmental Committee to institute LEED standards for City of Dallas buildings.
+When she was chosen unanimously by her colleagues to serve as Deputy Mayor Pro Tem and Mayor Pro Tem, she was the first Latina to serve in those positions.

-Dr. Garcia was elected to serve as Dallas County Commissioner by the citizens of District 4 in November 2010, becoming the first Latina ever to serve on the Dallas County Commissioner’s Court.
-During this first term in office, Commissioner Garcia has focused on making county government more transparent, saving millions in tax dollars by fixing Dallas County’s bail bond system, pushing projects forward like the long delayed Hunter-Ferrell Road project in Irving and Grand Prairie, and championing initiatives like the District Attorney’s new Animal Cruelty Unit.
-She is the Chair of Dallas County Criminal Justice Advisory Board, Bail Bond Task Force and the DWI Task Force.
-Dr. Garcia is a member of North Texas Behavioral Health Authority (NTBHA), Greater Dallas Homeless Policy Alliance, Public Employee Benefits Cooperative (PEBC), Prostitute Diversion Initiative (PDI) and an alternate for the Regional Transportation Committee.
-In her role as a Dallas County Commissioner, Dr. Garcia also appoints community members to various Dallas County Boards including the Parkland Board of Managers, the Dallas County Trail and Preserve Program Board, the Citizen Election Advisory Committee as well as several other boards and commissions.
+Commissioner Garcia is the Chair of Dallas County Criminal Justice Advisory Board and the DWI Task Force.
+She is also a board member of North Texas Behavioral Health Authority (NTBHA), Public Employee Benefits Cooperative (PEBC), Prostitute Diversion Initiative (PDI) and an alternate for the Regional Transportation Committee.
+In her role as Dallas County Commissioner, Dr. Garcia also appoints community members to various Dallas County Boards, including the Parkland Board of Managers, the Dallas County Trail and Preserve Program Board, the Citizen Election Advisory Committee, the Sixth Floor Museum, as well as several other boards and commissions.